Yield Optimizer Stack Adapt

 Stroll through a Christmas Tree Forest unlike any other at the Heritage Museum of Big Spring from mid-November through mid-December.
 Wander among dozens of Christmas trees decorated with one-of-a-kind ornaments and garlands that are as unique as the people and groups who decorated them.
 Take it all in, then vote for your favorite tree with a cash donation.

 It wouldn’t be Christmas without a visit from the jolly big guy himself.
 Hop in the car and drive to meet Mr. and Mrs. Claus and friends during the museum's Drive Thru Christmas event.
-This is the perfect opportunity for your kids to write letters and their gift wishlists and give them to Santa, who will also hand out fun things for them to do (including a gingerbread cookie kit).
+This is the perfect opportunity for your kids to write letters and their gift wish lists and give them to Santa, who will also hand out fun things for them to do (including a gingerbread cookie kit).
 You'll need to reserve your spot in line before the day of the event, so please visit their website.

 Wrap Up Your Holiday Shopping

 If you still have a few names you need to cross off your holiday shopping list, get it all done during the Holiday Sip and Shop.
-Throughout the evening, stores around Big Spring unique boutiques stay open later and offer special deals and hot chocolate, cider, and some adult beverages.
+Throughout the evening, boutiques around Big Spring stay open later and offer special deals and hot chocolate, cider, and some adult beverages.
 Hit Dazzling Décor on Scurry Street for chic home décor and personal gifts for any of your hard-to-buy-for family.
 Browse jewelry, lotions, grilling accessories, colorful purses, and much more.

 Can’t make it for Sip and Shop?
 You can still finish your Christmas list at Big Spring’s other shops.
 Fashion-forward friends will love opening stylish presents from Famous Elle and Southern Blush Boutique.
 Find art and handcrafted gifts and home decor at LoCo Flamingos.
 Then stop by Shebrews Coffee on 3rd Street and treat yourself to a warm cup of coffee and a celebratory selfie in front of the big coffee cup mural.